rlane/Oort-legacy/README.md

 The initial configuration of the fleets is controlled by a scenario file, which is just Lua code with builtin functions to create teams and spawn ships.
 See the examples in the scenarios/ directory.
-Currently the scenario specifies the Lua file for each ship.
-This is useful for testing, but in the future this will likely be changed so that each team has a single AI (which can behave differently depending on the ship).
+A scenario is given a number (global "N") of AI filenames (global "AI") which it can assign to teams.

 ### Victory condition